DMT – How Does it Work? What are the Risks and Side Effects?

 Researchers believe this drug was initially used in shamanic rituals in Amazonian tribes.
 Today, DMT is popular because of the psychedelic experiences it provides.
 Therefore, people gave it the name “spirit molecule”.
 As mentioned, dimethyltryptamine is present in ayahuasca.
 However, it is also a naturally occurring substance in our body.
 Interestingly, its biological purpose is not quite well examined.
 As a result, many scientists eagerly continue to search for new revelation.

-However, what we do know is that like most hallucinogenic illicit substances, this drug also acts as a mind-alerting chemical (compared to Ibogaine, it has much stronger hallucinogenic effects).
+As the most hallucinogenic illicit substances, this drug acts as a mind-altering chemical (compared to Ibogaine, it has much stronger hallucinogenic effects).
 It does this by influencing neural circuits in the brain which use serotonin.
 More precisely, it exudes its effects in the prefrontal cortex.
 This is an area involved in mood, cognition, and perception.
 At the same time, it also covers other regions in charge of regulating arousal.
 In addition, it also includes physiological responses to stress and panic.

 Is DMT harmful?

 Actually, the production of DMT happens naturally by some plants and even the human brain.
 They consider this substance to be a Schedule 1 drug under the Controlled Substances Act.
 It is not approved for any kind of medical treatment since the FDA has found no medical value with it.

 There aren’t any reliable facts that the drug produces dependence in the same way other drugs do.
 Nonetheless, it is a harmful drug, and like any other hallucinogenic substance.
 Therefore, it may cause serious side-effects.
 Learn how long does DMT stay in system.

 What are DMT Short-term Side Effects?